-Tutorials begin July 2.
+Tutorials begin June 30.
 Tutorials meet every Tuesday and Thursday 6-7pm.
-Tutorial sections will be posted at the course web site prior to July 2.
-Assignments will be posted at the course web site, consisting of suggested exercises, mostly from the textbook.
+Tutorial sections will be posted at the course web site prior to June 28.
+Practice problems will be assigned weekly and will be posted on the web-site.
+They are not to be handed in.
+They will be appropriate preparation for the tutorial discussion and quizzes.
 Bring your solutions to tutorial, along with your questions about these exercises or the related theory and concepts.
-Expect a short quiz on the material as well.
+There will be a short quiz at the end of every tutorial (except midterm day (July 14) and the last day of classes (August 4)).

-Statistics Aid Centre (from July 2)
+Statistics Aid Centre (from June 28)